Ray’s built-in dashboard provides metrics, charts, and other features that help Ray users to understand Ray clusters and libraries.

 Reference Type: Reference types of Ray objects.
 Checkout the ray memory command to learn each reference type.

-Call Site: Call site where this Ray object is referenced.
+Call Site: Call site where this Ray object is referenced, up to three stack frames deep.

 If you are using the cluster launcher, this Configuration defined at